Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Results

 \subsubsection{QM/MM multiscale architecture}

-The multiscale architecture employs a QM/MM partitioning scheme where the quantum region, containing the multiconfigurational active sites, is treated by our VQE-PDFT method, while the surrounding protein environment and solvent are described using classical molecular mechanics force fields, as illustrated in Fig.\ref{fig:qmmm}.
+Inheriting from the hybrid quantum computing pipeline previously developed by Li et al. \cite{li2024a}, the multiscale architecture employs a QM/MM partitioning scheme where the quantum region, containing the multiconfigurational active sites, is treated by our VQE-PDFT method, while the surrounding protein environment and solvent are described using classical molecular mechanics force fields, as illustrated in Fig. \ref{fig:qmmm}.

-We implemented electrostatic embedding and link-atom methodology to handle the interface between QM and MM regions, ensuring proper treatment of boundary effects \cite{senn2009}.
-This multiscale architecture extends the hybrid quantum computing pipeline previously developed by Li et al. \cite{li2024a}, specifically adapting it for biological systems with complex electronic structure.
+Extending this architecture for the subsequent study, the standard electrostatic embedding and link-atom methodology are implemented to handle the interface between QM and MM regions.
+Especially, it involves capping the covalent `C-C' bond cut at the QM/MM boundary, ensuring proper treatment of boundary effects \cite{senn2009}.

-To demonstrate the practical utility of this multiscale framework, we selected the electron transfer process between adjacent tryptophan residues (TrpB and TrpC in Fig.\ref{fig:qmmm}) in the European robin cryptochrome protein (ErCRY4) as our target application.
+To provide a proof-of-concept application of this multiscale framework, we selected the electron transfer process between adjacent tryptophan residues (TrpB and TrpC in Fig. \ref{fig:qmmm}) in the European robin cryptochrome protein (ErCRY4) as our target study.
 This system presents an ideal test case due to its well-characterized experimental properties \cite{xu2021,timmer2023} and the multiconfigurational nature.
 The electron transfer process involves photo-excitation of the FAD cofactor followed by sequential electron transfer among adjacent tryptophan residues, during which tryptophan residues alternate between neutral and cationic states.

+In this QM/MM setup, the QM region is represented by two separated fragments corresponding to the indole rings of TrpB and TrpC.
+Each single-point QM calculation is carried out on one fragment (TrpB or TrpC), while the remainder of the amino-acid side chain is treated at the MM level.
+For each QM fragment, the VQE-PDFT calculations use a compact CASCI active space consisting of three frontier orbitals localized on the tryptophan indole ring (Supplementary Figure S1), with 4 or 3 active electrons for the neutral and cationic states, respectively.
+The corresponding CASCI Hamiltonian and active orbitals are generated by the CASCI module of PySCF \cite{sun2020} as interfaced in TenCirChem \cite{li2023c}, starting from Hartree–Fock canonical orbitals and using the default active-space construction based on the specified $(N_\mathrm{e},N_\mathrm{o})$ pattern.

-The cationic states exhibit open-shell electronic character with unpaired electrons, making the previously used standard UCCSD ansatz inadequate, as it assumes paired $\alpha$ and $\beta$ electrons in each spatial orbital.
+However, the cationic states exhibit open-shell electronic character with unpaired electrons, making the previously used standard UCCSD ansatz inadequate, as it assumes paired $\alpha$ and $\beta$ electrons in each spatial orbital.
 This limitation, combined with NISQ device constraints, necessitates the development of specialized quantum circuits.